dsikes/bottle-plusplus/PlusPlus.md

 ## TODOs

-- [ ] Add Config File Parser
+- [ * ] Add Config File Parser
-- [ ] Add Environment Variable Support
+- [ * ] Add Environment Variable Support
+- [ ] Convert error page to use Jinja
+- [ ] Update template to iterate over config values when in debug mode
+- [ ] Update template to iterate over defined routes when in debug mode